exanx/idelon/README.md

 -   🔄 **Data Portability:** Easily import and export your characters and chat histories as `.json` files.
 -   🗣️ **Text-to-Speech:** Have the AI's responses read aloud with a voice that intelligently matches its persona (powered by Gemini).
 -   🖼️ **AI Image Generation:** Use `/image` and `/sendpic` commands to generate images directly in the chat.
--   📱 **Progressive Web App (PWA):** Install Zyren Chat on your desktop or mobile device for a native-app-like experience.
+-   📱 **Progressive Web App (PWA):** Install Idolon Chat on your desktop or mobile device for a native-app-like experience.

 ## 🏛️ Secure Architecture Explained